tmhatton/MLinPractice/README.md

 - `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
 - `-rnd` or `--random`: Random classifier that samples uniformly from the available label (i.e. 50-50).
 - `-at` or `--always_true`: Always 'True' classifier that predicts 'True' for all inputs.
+- `-af` or `--always_false`: Always 'False' classifier that predicts 'False' for all inputs.

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `--accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).